krim404/DellXPS15-9550-OSX/Tutorial_11.0.md

 ## Step 3: Install and make it bootable

 Install OSX as you would on a real mac.
 You'll have to reboot multiple times - make sure to always boot using the attached USB stick => don't forget to press F12 if you didn't set the USB stick as your primary boot device.
-After the first reboot you should see a new boot option inside clover called "Install macOS Big Sur from OSX", which is highlighted by default.
+After the first reboot you should see a new boot option called "Install macOS Big Sur from OSX", which is highlighted by default.
 Just press enter.
 If you only see one boot device, then something went wrong and you should retry the installation.
 After a few reboots you should be inside your new macOS enviroment.
 You can always boot into it using the USB stick.
 Remove the USB drive after successful bootup.
 To make it bootable, enter
 `diskutil mount EFI`
 in your terminal, which should mount the EFI partition of your local installation.
 Now copy everything from ./11.0/OC to EFI/OC like you did before when creating the USB stick.
 Note: If you had to modify the config.plist in step 1, do it here too.
 Your system should now be bootable by itself.
 Reboot to verify.